 Students who are pursuing degrees in high-demand fields such as nursing and teaching may also get state grants.

 If you have exhausted the available Federal and state grants, you can then explore non-government grants.
-These are awarded to deserving students by colleges and universities as well as professional associations and corporations.
+Colleges and universities as well as professional associations and corporations award these to deserving students.
 Several religious organizations offer grants to students who follow the same religion.
 Local organizations also offer grants to members of their community.

 These private sector grants typically have very specific eligibility criteria but you can expect generous financial assistance if you meet their criteria.

 Colleges typically offer two types of grants—general grants and specific grants.
-General grants are offered to all students irrespective of their background or choice of program.
+Colleges offer grants to all students regardless of their background or choice of program.

-Specific grants may be categorized as student specific subject specific, minority specific or degree level specific.
+Schools also categorize specific grants as student specific subject specific, minority specific or degree level specific.
 Low-income, non-traditional, and culturally disadvantaged students qualify to apply for student-specific grants.

-Students who are enrolled in programs that lead to high-need careers such as healthcare, education, mathematics and science may pursue subject-specific grants.
+Students enrolled in programs that lead to high-need careers such as healthcare, education, mathematics and science may pursue subject-specific grants.

-Minority-specific grants are offered to minority groups who have historically been underserved in the American higher education system.
+Colleges offer minority-specific grants to minority groups who have historically been underserved in the American higher education system.
 This includes Latinx and Hispanics, Asian Americans, African Americans, and Native Americans.

 Use College Raptor’s new Student Loan Finder to discover personalized loan options.
 Compare lenders and interest rates to find the ideal student loan—for FREE!